htrap5283/Back-end-Resume-Management/README.md

-# Resume Management System
+# 📄 Resume Management System

-## Overview
+## 🛠️ Overview

 The **Resume Management System** is a comprehensive solution designed to manage employee resumes effectively.
 It comprises two main components:

-- **Front-End Resume Management**: A React-based web application that provides an intuitive interface for managing employee details, projects, skills, and certifications.
+- **🌐 Front-End Resume Management**: A React-based web application that provides an intuitive interface for managing employee details, projects, skills, and certifications.
-- **Back-End Resume Management**: A Node.js-based server that handles API requests, data management, and PDF resume storage using PostgreSQL as the database.
+- **🔧 Back-End Resume Management**: A Node.js-based server that handles API requests, data management, and PDF resume storage using PostgreSQL as the database.

 This system is designed to be highly modular, allowing for easy customization and expansion.
 It is fully responsive and provides a seamless user experience across different devices.

-## Features
+## ✨ Features

-### Front-End
+### 🌐 Front-End

 - 🔒 **User Authentication**: Secure login mechanism for accessing the application.
 - 📝 **Employee Personal Details Management**: Add, update, and manage personal details of employees.